Peter Snejbjerg

 Peter Snejbjerg is a Danish comic book artist.
 He was educated at the Kolding Kunsthåndværkerskole from 1983 to 1987.
 Some of his major works include the DC Comics title Starman, and various Vertigo titles.
 He has also drawn several issues of Dark Horse Comics' BPRD titles.
+Snejbjerg has cited Hergé's Tintin, Carl Barks' Donald Duck stories, and Will Eisner's The Spirit as his earliest artistic influences, noting that he began drawing comics before learning to read or write.

+Career

+In recent years, Snejbjerg joined the creator-owned media company Ghost Machine as a founding co-owner, where he works on titles such as Hornsby & Halo.